 It is ironic that nobody wants to be judged while grasping every opportunity there is to judge others.
 Whether we become witnesses of a sad scene, or we see someone at his or her breaking point, we should never jump to conclusions.
 In most cases our hasty deductions are plain wrong and our snap judgments inflict considerable pain.

 Who likes to hear that the Lord’s suffering on the cross was entirely our fault?
 Nobody does – at least I don’t know anybody who enjoys hearing that – but here is the good news: Jesus is not mad at us.
 He suffered greatly at our hands, but He suffered willingly; His goal was to eliminate all judgment calls, whether inappropriate or justified.
 He took the blame and accepted all punishment there is.
 Now, what is left for us?

 Peace – with nothing left to blame, punish, or judge;

 Healing – coming from a Savior who was in our shoes and has all the empathy for our cause that we can hope for.

-Jesus picks up our broken pieces and makes us whole – trusting Him is the key.
+Jesus picks up our broken pieces and makes us whole – and trusting Him is the key.
 He has loved us long before we knew Him; and our relationship with the Holy One is designed to blossom into a friendship that goes beyond our lifetime.